Table of Contents[Hide][Show]

 6. Poloxamer 407

-Yes, you read that right—the stuff used to embalm bodies is found in many mouthwashes.
-There are a number dangers of formaldehyde exposure, including skin reactions, elevated cancer risk, respiration problems, and multi-system shutdown (at huge doses).
-(7)
+Yes, you read that right—the stuff used to embalm bodies is found in many types of mouthwash.
+There are a number of dangers of formaldehyde exposure, including skin reactions, elevated cancer risk, respiration problems, and multi-system shutdown (at huge doses).

 Are All-Natural Mouthwashes Okay?